 For more West Virginia reading, check out:

-- 10 Worst Places To Live In West Virginia
+- 10 Safest Places In West Virginia

 - 10 Best Places To Raise A Family In West Virginia

-- 10 Best Cities For Singles In West Virginia
+- These Are The 10 Best Counties To Live In West Virginia

 Detailed List Of The Most Expensive Cities In West Virginia